 Once we have registered computer A, we can run the squishserver on computer B, ready to listen to connections, which can now come from computer B itself or from any of the allowed hosts, for example, from computer A.

-For convenience, by default, the Squish IDE starts squishserver locally on startup and connects to this local squishserver to execute the tests.
-But it is also possible to connect to a squishserver on a remote machine, such as computer B, from within the Squish IDE.
-We can control this behavior through the preferences dialog.
-Click Edit > Preferences to invoke the Preferences dialog, then click Squish in the tree of preferences and choose the Remote Testing item to show the Remote Testing preferences page.
-Uncheck the Start local Squish server automatically checkbox, and enter the IP address of the machine running the remote squishserver (computer B) in the squishserver host line edit.
-The port number should only be changed if the squishserver is started with a non-standard port number, in which case the port number should be set to match whichever one is used on the remote machine (computer B).
+By default, the Squish IDE starts squishserver locally on startup and connects to this local squishserver to execute the tests.
+To connect to a squishserver on a remote machine, select Edit > Preferences > Squish > Servers > Add > Remote server and enter the IP address of the machine running the remote squishserver in the Hostname/IP field (computer B).
+Change the port number only if the squishserver is started with a non-standard port number.
+In that case, set it to match the port number used on the remote machine.

 Now we can execute the test suite as usual.
-One immediately noticeable difference is that the AUT is not started locally, but on computer B instead.
+One immediately noticeable difference is that the AUT is not started locally, but on the remote server.
 After the test has finished, the results become visible in the Squish IDE on computer A as usual.